ERespaldiza/LibreOffice-Writer7.6-Template/README.md

 Tested on:
 - LibreOffice: 7.6
+- OS:
+  - macOS Sonoma
-- Debian 12 Linux and macOS Sonoma
+  - Debian 12 (Using `Noto Color Emoji` font for the icons)

 ## Template's theme